-King Culani was skeptical, but the next day he asked Bheri if she’d had a conversation with the Bodhisatta and she explained how it went with their hand signals.
+King Culani was skeptical, but the next day he asked Bheri if she’d had a conversation with the Bodhisatta, and she explained how it went with their hand signals.
 Then he asked the Bodhisatta, who answered the same.
-So the king knew that the queen’s friends were wrong; and being pleased about it, he appointed the Bodhisatta as commander-in-chief.
+The king now knew that the queen’s friends were wrong; and being pleased about it, he appointed the Bodhisatta as commander-in-chief.
 But the Bodhisatta now had his doubts about the king, wondering if this new job was just a distraction while the king prepared to kill him.
-With a gift of flowers and perfumes, he asked Bheri to find out if the king was being sincere or devious, and she said she would.
+With a gift of flowers and perfumes, the Bodhisatta asked Bheri to find out if King Culani was devoted or devious, and she said she would.

-To get her answer, Bheri took King Culani aside and asked him the Water Demon Question, “If there were seven of you voyaging on the ocean and a demon demanded a human sacrifice, in which order would you give people up?”
-The king answered, “First I would give my mother, next my wife, next my brother, fourth my friend, fifth my brahmin, sixth myself, but I would not give up the Bodhisatta under any circumstance.”
+To get her answer, Bheri took the king aside and asked him the Water Demon Question: “If there were seven of you voyaging on the ocean and a demon demanded a human sacrifice, in which order would you give people up?”
+The king answered, “First I would give my mother, next my wife, then my brother, fourth my friend, fifth my brahmin, sixth myself, but I would not give up the Bodhisatta under any circumstance.”

 Pleased that the king genuinely cherished the Bodhisatta, Bheri gathered a large company of people from the inner palace to ask him the question again so others would understand the Bodhisatta’s exceptional merit as clearly as they saw the moon shining in the sky.
 This time, after King Culani answered for all to hear, Bheri asked for an explanation.
-First to die in this hypothetical situation was the queen mother who, Bheri said, was smart and useful, unlike most mothers, and also when the king was a child she saved his life by faking his death, letting him escape from an evil step-father.
-She had her virtues, the king replied, but she had even more faults including wearing inappropriate jewelry and being rude to the people who worked for her.
+First to die in this hypothetical situation was the queen mother, who Bheri said was smart and helpful, unlike most mothers; and also, when the king was a child, she saved his life by faking his death, letting him escape from an evil stepfather.
+She had her virtues, the king replied, but she had even more faults, including wearing inappropriate jewelry and being rude to the people who worked for her.
 Next on the list was Queen Nanda, who Bheri said was prudent, polite, wise, devoted, and calm.
 King Culani said her faults were greed and leading him into temptation by her sensuality.
-His younger brother, Bheri said, brought Culani back to be king after killing their step-father instead of seizing the throne himself.
+His younger brother, Bheri said, brought Culani back to be king after killing their stepfather instead of seizing the throne for himself.
 The king said his brother was arrogant.
-Bheri said the king’s friend was his closest companion since childhood and they’d shared everything through their lives.
+Bheri said the king’s friend was his closest companion since childhood and they’d shared everything throughout their lives.
 The king said his friend didn’t respect personal boundaries.
-The chaplain, according to Bheri, possessed great merit and used his mastery of omens and dreams to frequently help the king.
+The chaplain, according to Bheri, possessed great merit and frequently used his mastery of omens and dreams to help the king.
 The king said the chaplain stared at him with open eyes and puckered brows.
 Then Bheri asked King Culani to explain why he would give his own life to protect the Bodhisatta.
-He said in all the years he knew him, the Bodhisatta had never done even the most trifling thing wrong and he knew everything from the past and the future: He would not give a man without sin to the water demon.
+The king said in all the years he knew him, the Bodhisatta had never done even the most trifling thing wrong, and he knew everything from the past and the future: he would not give a man without sin to the water demon.

-Wanting even more people to hear of the Bodhisatta’s greatness, Bheri arranged to have the king answer the Water Demon Question one more time, in the palace courtyard where everybody could come listen.
-And by hearing the king’s praise, they were drawn toward good in this world and happiness in the next.
+Wanting even more people to hear of the Bodhisatta’s greatness, Bheri arranged to have the king answer the Water Demon Question in the palace courtyard, where everybody could come listen.
+And by hearing the king’s praise of the Bodhisatta, they were drawn toward good in this world and happiness in the next.

 In the lifetime of the Buddha

-King Vedeha was an earlier birth of Laludayi, an elder disciple of the Buddha who was so shy that he could not speak when around more than a single other person, and he often said one thing when he meant another; Senaka was an earlier birth of Saccaka, a Jain who converted to be a disciple of the Buddha, and the other three advisors were Potthapada, Ambattha, and Pilotika, three ascetics who respected the Buddha.
-King Culani was an earlier birth of Sariputta, one of the Buddha’s top disciples, while Kevatta was Devadatta, a disciple of the Buddha who became his nemesis and tried to kill him three times.
+King Vedeha was an earlier birth of Laludayi, an elder disciple of the Buddha who was so shy that he could not speak when around more than a single other person, and he often said one thing when he meant another; Senaka was an earlier birth of Saccaka, a Jain who converted to be a disciple of the Buddha; and the other three advisors were earlier births of Potthapada, Ambattha, and Pilotika, three ascetics who respected the Buddha.
+King Culani was an earlier birth of Sariputta, one of the Buddha’s top disciples, and Kevatta was Devadatta, a disciple of the Buddha who became his nemesis and tried to kill him three times.
 Princess Pancalacandi was Sundari, a female ascetic who sought to destroy the Buddha’s reputation so her partners would receive more praise and alms, and the ascetic Bheri was Uppalavanna, one of the Buddha’s top female disciples.
-The Bodhisatta’s wife Amara and his father and mother were the Buddha’s wife, father, and birth mother.
+The Bodhisatta’s wife, Amara, and his father and mother were the Buddha’s wife, father, and birth mother.
 The parrot and myna were Ananda and Kundali, two of the Buddha’s top disciples.